Expert medical and surgical care in Thailand

 What Affects the Price?

 The main variables are the number of grafts needed, whether the surgery is on-pump or off-pump, and whether additional procedures such as valve repair are performed simultaneously.
 Arterial-only revascularisation costs more due to longer operative time.
-Hospital choice also matters — Bumrungrad and Bangkok Hospital price differently from mid-tier accredited facilities, though all meet JCI standards.
+Hospital choice also matters; leading Bangkok hospitals price differently from mid-tier accredited facilities, though all meet JCI standards.

 Cost by Procedure Type